yuchenzh/DDOF/readme.md

 ```bash
 python getThermoPoly.py
 ```
 The generated file should be included in the constant directory.
-With this transport, slightly better results are expected.
+Please note that the transport model now should be "ddpolynomial" instead of "sutherland" With this transport, slightly better results are expected.
 ![Premixed hydrogen flame speed](./pics/FlameSpeed.png)

 A test case (phi10) is put in the Cases folder.